Why Mindfulness in the Classroom?

 - Join our vibrant, supportive private community of graduates

-- Unlimited future access to course content
+- Get unlimited access to course content

 The course is taught by Megan Cowan, Chris McKenna, and Vinny Ferraro.
-This team has over 40 years of combined mindfulness practice and over 30 years of teaching mindfulness and/or emotional intelligence to children and adolescents, as well as experience training many thousands of adults.
+This team has over 50 years of combined mindfulness practice and over 30 years of teaching mindfulness and/or emotional intelligence to children and adolescents, as well as experience training many thousands of adults.
 Their work is featured in documentary films Healthy Habits of Mind and Room to Breathe, and MTV’s “If You Really Knew Me”.

 Each Mindful Educator Essentials course has a Guiding Teacher.
 The Guiding Teacher directs the learning process by synthesizing emerging themes, answering questions, and providing ongoing participant feedback.
 All of our Guiding Teachers have over a decade of mindfulness practice and broad teaching experience with different youth populations.

 More questions?
 Please visit our FAQ page.